What the AI-Driven Hiring Surge Means for CRE

 Within a characteristically ailing market, tech talent is the “largest contributor of leasing volume in the city,” which Zarba believes will bode “extraordinarily well” for the five boroughs.

 The Big Apple’s knowledge base is helping, too.
 In 2022, the New York metro’s 20,848 new graduates led the nation in terms of tech degree completions.
-78.3 percent of Seattle’s software engineers are in the tech industry, the highest proportion on the continent.
+Meanwhile, 78.3 percent of Seattle’s software engineers are in the tech industry, the highest proportion on the continent.
 New York added only 22,290 jobs from 2018 through 2022, while Seattle added 33,140 from 2019 through 2023.
 From 2018 through 2022, Seattle’s total number of hires outpaced degree completions by roughly 8,500.

 The markets with the largest shares of AI-focused tech talent.
 Chart courtesy of CBRE Research